MediaSavvy/MediaSavvy/Wiki/index.md

 # 🗣️ Frequently Asked Questions:

 ::: details Can I contribute?
 Yes, you can.
-To contribute, you can PM me on reddit (u/MediaSavvy_) you could create an issue on [GitHub](https://github.com/MediaSavvy/MediaSavvy_Wiki) or you can create a fork of this repo with your changes.
-You can also email me at `mediasavvvy@outlook.com`.
+You can create an issue on [GitHub](https://github.com/MediaSavvy/MediaSavvy_Wiki) or you can create a fork of this repo with your changes.
+You can also email me at `mediasavvvy@outlook.com` or suggest changes on MediaSavvys [Discord](https://discord.com/invite/uEKARuGczF).
 :::

 ::: details How do you check these websites and programs for their safety?